Gimpo International Airport: Post-Incheon-activation era

 "Shuttle" flights to Haneda Airport in Tokyo started in November 2003 on a charter basis, cutting 30 minutes or more of ground transportation at each end in an attempt to attract business travelers.
 This "city to city" route was followed by new routes to Hongqiao Airport in Shanghai starting in October 2007, Kansai Airport in Osaka starting in 2008, Beijing starting in July 2011, and Songshan Airport in Taipei starting in April 2012.
 Total international passenger numbers at Gimpo rose from under one million in 2005 to over four million by 2012.
 Most services to Osaka and Beijing also operate from Incheon Airport.

-The Haneda-Gimpo route was suspended in 2020 due to the COVID-19 pandemic, but resumed in June 2022 with eight weekly roundtrips, and recovered to 84 weekly roundtrips by the end of 2022 as entry restrictions were lifted.
-However, Incheon-Haneda route will resume on 26 March 2023 with services operating at both airports.
+The Haneda-Gimpo route was suspended in 2020 due to the COVID-19 pandemic, but resumed in June 2022 with eight weekly round trips, and recovered to 84 weekly round trips by the end of 2022 as entry restrictions were lifted.
+On 26 March 2023, the Haneda-Incheon services resumed with two daily round trips a week with Korean Air and Peach with Asiana Airlines resuming the route on 1 May 2023 with seven daily round trips a week.

 Korea Airports announced an expansion and remodeling of the terminals in 2013, adding new gates and security checkpoints.
 In 2017, the South Korean government announced that a new terminal would be built to meet growing domestic traffic.